Machine Learning Methods for Data Association in Multi-Object Tracking: Introduction

 \subsection{Comparison with Related Surveys}

-There are several related surveys to ours, and we wish to highlight the relationship between the contributions of these surveys and those of our own.
-Both \cite{poore1994multidimensional} and \cite{poore2006some} provide a detailed treatment of how assignment problems are useful for multi-target tracking.
-They only go so far as to frame assignment problems in the context of multi-target tracking.
-There are a number of excellent general surveys on multi-target tracking \cite{luo2014multiple} \cite{yilmaz2006object}; however, the scope of these studies is limited to only vision-based tracking and the focus is on all aspects of a tracking solution, whereas our focus is specifically on the data association and track-to-track association problems.
-The survey on appearance matching in camera-based multi-target tracking \cite{li2013survey} discusses machine learning methods for improving data association, but it does not cover the recent advances in deep learning that have become ubiquitous in the computer vision tracking community.
-Finally, \cite{foggia2014graph} surveys recent advances in applying machine learning techniques to graph matching, but the connection to multi-sensor multi-target tracking is not mentioned.
+There are several related surveys to this one and in this section we will highlight their main differences with ours.
+Both Poore \cite{poore1994multidimensional} and Poore et al. \cite{poore2006some} provide detailed treatments of how assignment problems are useful for multi-object tracking.
+They only go so far as to frame assignment problems in the context of multi-object tracking.
+There are a number of excellent general surveys on multi-object tracking \cite{luo2014multiple,yilmaz2006object}; however, their focus is on all aspects of a multi-object tracking solution and they do not have any emphasis on machine learning methods.
+A survey on appearance matching in camera-based multi-object tracking discusses machine learning methods for improving data association, but it does not cover the recent advances in deep learning that have become ubiquitous in the computer vision tracking community \cite{li2013survey}.
+The survey by Ciaparrone et al. \cite{ciaparrone2019deep} provides a general overview of deep learning in multi-object tracking.